SunnyShikhar/music-datamining/README.md

 The 4 clusters can be summarized as:

-Cluster 1: Energetic Radio Listeners.
+<b>Cluster 1: Energetic Radio Listeners</b>.
 People who listen to high danceability and energetic songs, that are just popular to be on radio or were once popular.
 (For example: <b> Stay - Kygo, Beibs In The Trap - Travis Scott </b> from cluster 1 listeners)

-Clsuter 2: Soothing Underground Listeners.
+<b>Clsuter 2: Soothing Underground Listeners</b>.
 People who listen to low energy, danceability and popularity songs that are relaxing and soothing.
 (For example: <b> Honey, Save Me From My Falsehoods - Asha Jefferies</b> from cluster 2 listeners)

-Cluster 3: Upbeat Dancers.
+<b>Cluster 3: Upbeat Dancers</b>.
 People listening to fast tempo and highly danceable songs, but lacking energy and intensity.
-(For example: <b>Location - Khalid, Drame - Roy Woods, Dat $tick - Rich Chigga (how!?)</b> from cluster 3 listeners.)
+(For example: <b>Location - Khalid, Drama - Roy Woods, Dat $tick - Rich Chigga (how!?)</b> from cluster 3 listeners.)

-Cluster 4: Underground Energetic/Indie Listeners People listening to high energy and low danceability music, often alternative rock/screamo/indie music that's not popular on Spotify or energetic underground rap/hip-hop music. <b>(For example: Chloroform - Phoenix, Aftermanth - Crown The Empire, Just Might Be - Young Thug</b> from cluster 4 listeners.)
+<b>Cluster 4: Underground Energetic/Indie Listeners</b>.
+People listening to high energy and low danceability music, often alternative rock/screamo/indie music that's not popular on Spotify or energetic underground rap/hip-hop music. <b>(For example: Chloroform - Phoenix, Aftermanth - Crown The Empire, Just Might Be - Young Thug</b> from cluster 4 listeners.)

 ## Naive Bayes Model